Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Approach

 \section{Approach}

-Without prior information about foreground, background, and unknown regions, trimap-free matting network can be confused about targeting object.
-Thus, according to aforementioned automatic matting decomposition, a two-stage way of trimap estimation and alpha prediction is proposed to achieve trimap-free matting.
-The first one, Trimap Generation Network (Net-T), understands target object shape and its relaion with surroundings to perform accurate pixel-wise classification among foreground/background/unknown regions using rough object segmentation~\cite{yang2019parsing,chen2017rethinking} as an indicator, while the second one, Net-M (Non-Local Matting with Refinement), utilizes an RGB image and the output of Net-T to estimate an alpha matte.
+We decompose our trimap-free matting approach into \textbf{Trimap Generation Network (Net-T)} and \textbf{light-weight Non-local Matting with Refinement (Net-M)}.
+With rough foreground segmentation~\cite{yang2019parsing,chen2017rethinking} as additional indicator, Net-T understands target object shape and its relation with surroundings to perform accurate pixel-wise classification among foreground/background/unknown regions.
+Net-M utilizes RGB image and output of Net-T to estimate alpha matte.
 The overview of our proposed matting framework is illustrated in Fig.~\ref{netm}.